-About halfway through the summer, our medical pastor expressed his concern about a couple of orphanages in Port-au-Prince that he wanted to set up mobile clinics at.
-He heard the children were in pretty bad condition and needed medical care in particular.
+About halfway through the summer, our medical pastor expressed his concern about a couple of orphanages in Port-au-Prince where he wanted to set up mobile clinics.
+He heard that the children were in pretty bad condition and needed medical care in particular.

-On this specific week, we had about 10 medical guests in town to serve alongside of us at our mobile clinics.
-These guests were mostly registered nurses and a sweet family of four—the two adults who were both physicians, and two daughters, one of which was planning on pursuing pre-med following high school graduation.
-The other daughter was in middle school; her name was Rachel.
+On this specific week, we had about 10 medical guests in town to serve alongside us at our mobile clinics.
+These guests were mostly registered nurses and a sweet family of four—the two adults were both physicians, and two daughters, one of which was planning on pursuing pre-med following high school graduation.
+The other daughter, Rachel, was in middle school.

 On the first two days of this week, we went up to a beautiful village in the mountains and set up a mobile clinic.
-Rachel, who thought she wouldn’t have anything to give during the mobile clinics, hung out with me (mostly in the pharmacy), and brought coloring books, crayons, and even played a game of soccer (with an empty soda bottle as the ball) with some of the children.
+Rachel, who thought she wouldn’t have anything to give during the mobile clinics, hung out with me (mostly in the pharmacy), and brought coloring books and crayons and even played a game of soccer (with an empty soda bottle as the ball) with some of the children.